 The Buchanan Cellers Mill, also known as the Houcking Flour Mill, is only listed as "contributory."
-The building was listed in the NRHP in 2012.
+The building was listed in the NRHP in 2012.3

 The McMinnville Downtown Historic district NRHP nomination lists 52 buildings as contributing and 14 as non-contributing.
 A contributing property is a building, site, structure, or object that adds to the historic significance of the district.
 A non-contributing property a building, site, structure, or object that does not add to the historic significance of a property.
 Non-contributing properties may have been altered to the point where they no longer can convey their significance or they may have been constructed outside the period of significance identified for the district.
-Refer to "Map 2.
-Existing Historic District" on page 94.